siftech/funman/README.md

 the source files.

 ### Development Setup: Docker dev container
-FUNMAN provides tooling to build a Docker image that can be used as a development container.
+`funman` provides tooling to build a Docker image that can be used as a development container.
 The image builds on either arm64 or amd64 architectures.

 The dev container itself is meant to be ephemeral.
 The `launch-dev-container`